 Not only will you have to be able to read and use your labeling system on a daily basis, but you’ll want to make it simple enough to explain to a substitute where things are and where they go once they’ve been used.
-There are two factors that go into the creation of a simple and useful labeling system:
+Two factors go into the creation of a simple and useful labeling system:

 - A Standardized Code: Whether you choose to use numbers, colors, or letters, the code for your PE storage space should be standard and uncomplicated.

-- Easy to Read: Whether you create handwritten labels or Post-it Extreme notes to attach to your bins and baskets, it’s important that they are neat and easy to read from a distance.
+- Easy to Read: Whether you create handwritten labels or Post-it notes to attach to your bins and baskets, it’s important that they’re neat and easy to read from a distance.

 Emphasize Ease of Access

-The equipment you use the most often should be easy to get to, and that seems like common knowledge.
-However, you might be more likely to try a new lesson plan or creative activity with some of your less commonly used equipment if it’s easy to access.
-Try and find a way to maximize your storage space and label equipment bins and baskets in a way that makes it easy to quickly grab and use all of your supplies.
+The equipment you use most often should be easy to access, which seems like common knowledge.
+However, you might try a new lesson plan or activity if less commonly used equipment is accessible.
+Try to maximize your storage space and label equipment bins and baskets to make it easy to quickly grab and use all of your supplies.

 Straighten Up Your Repair Station

-- Keep Basic Repair Tools in Working Condition: From your air pump to your duct tape, you’ll want to make sure you are stocked and ready to take on quick repairs throughout the busy week.
+- Keep Basic Repair Tools in Working Condition: From your air pump to your duct tape, you’ll want to ensure you are stocked and ready to take on quick repairs throughout the busy week.

 - Organized for Efficiency: Keep your most frequently used repair and maintenance tools within reach and not tucked away in a box.
 When you have a spare 30 seconds to take a look at that flat volleyball or torn pinnie, you won’t want to have to spend time searching.